 - Approximately 20 percent of patients had a chronic (90-day supply or more) opioid prescription each year, usually for hydrocodone, oxycodone, or tramadol.

-The study concluded that opioid drug prescriptions for dialysis patients is associated with increased risk of death, dialysis discontinuation and hospitalization.
+The study concluded that opioid drug prescriptions for dialysis patients is associated with increased risk of death, dialysis discontinuation, and hospitalization.
 It recommended considering efforts to treat pain effectively while decreasing opioid prescriptions.

-People in the early stages of kidney disease may not show symptoms, and many people don’t find out they have kidney disease until their kidneys are permanently damaged, which is why you should get tested early, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+People in the early stages of kidney damage or disease may not show symptoms, and many people don’t find out they have kidney disease until their kidneys are permanently damaged, which is why you should get tested early, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 The institute recommends asking your doctor:

 - Have I been tested for kidney disease?